-Splunk (Video): Now, Cloud Is Everything (At Least On The Surface) (NASDAQ:SPLK)
+Summary

 For this investor, paying north of 11x forward sales for a company that is expected to grow with a CAGR of 40% is simply too expensive.

-The video together with the article shows that although I'm less bearish the company than I previously was, I still can't find enough upside potential that warrants my capital deployment here.
+The video together with the article show that although I'm less bearish the company than I previously was, I still can't find enough upside potential that warrants my capital deployment here.

 Investing is about growing our savings and avoiding risky investments.
 Being highly selective when choosing a diversified portfolio of opportunities.